Kekkodf/DP-COMET/README.md

 The results can be found in the `data/` folder, where you will find the obfuscated queries and the results of the experiments.
 The results are organized in subfolders for each task, such as `IR` (Information Retrieval) and `sentimentAnalysis`, with further subfolders for effectiveness, obfuscated queries, and privacy.

 ## Efficiency
-The COMET mechanism is designed to be efficient in terms of computational resources.
+The DP-COMET mechanism is designed to be efficient in terms of computational resources.
 The tests has been performed on a machine with the following specifications:
 ```bash
 Processor: 13th Gen Intel i9-13900H (20) @ 5.200GHz
 GPU: Intel Raptor Lake-P [Iris Xe Graphics]